notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 As containers and cloud native artifacts become common deployment units, users want to make sure that cloud native artifacts in their environments are authentic and not tampered with.
 The Notary Project is a set of specifications and tools intended to provide cross-industry standards for securing software supply chains through signing and verification, signature portability, and key/certificate management.

 Notation is a sub-project of Notary Project.
 It has the `notation` CLI and two Golang libraries that implement the latest [Notary Project specifications](https://github.com/notaryproject/specifications/releases/tag/v1.0.0).
-Notation was started in [Dec 2019](https://github.com/notaryproject/meeting-notes/blob/main/meeting-notes-2019.md#notary-v2-kickoff-meeting) and the code  has matured through a series of minor and RC releases over the last few years, the first release [v0.7.0-alpha.1](https://notaryproject.dev/blog/2021/announcing-notation-alpha1/) was available in Oct 2021 and reached [v1.0.0-RC.7](https://notaryproject.dev/blog/2023/announcing-notation-rc6/) in May 2023.
+Notation was started in [Dec 2019](https://github.com/notaryproject/meeting-notes/blob/main/meeting-notes-2019.md#notary-v2-kickoff-meeting) and the code  has matured through a series of minor and RC releases over the last few years; the first release [v0.7.0-alpha.1](https://notaryproject.dev/blog/2021/announcing-notation-alpha1/) was available in Oct 2021 and reached [v1.0.0-RC.7](https://notaryproject.dev/blog/2023/announcing-notation-rc6/) in May 2023.

 To learn more about the overall Notary Project and terminologies, see the [Notary Project Overview](https://github.com/notaryproject/.github#notary-project-overview) and the [FAQ - Notary Project Terms](https://notaryproject.dev/docs/faq/#notary-project-terms).